 Objective: To assess the relationship between in utero and concurrent child urinary exposures to bisphenol A (BPA) and phthalates exposures with BMI z-score, waist circumference, and sum of triceps and subscapular skinfold thickness in Mexican children.

 Methods: Among participants (N=249) from the Early Life Exposure in Mexico to ENvironmental Toxicants study we evaluated associations between maternal third trimester and concurrent urine BPA and individual and summed phthalate metabolites (∑Di(2-ethylhexyl phthalate, ∑high molecular weight, ∑low molecular weight) with measures of weight status and adiposity in children aged 8 to 14 years.
-Linear regressions with specific-gravity corrected and natural log-transformed urinary concentrations were estimated, , adjusting for covariates.
+Linear regressions with specific-gravity corrected and natural log-transformed urinary concentrations were estimated, adjusting for covariates.
 Effect modification by sex was explored.

 Results: Prenatal urinary exposure to monobenzyl phthalate (MBzP) was inversely associated with child's BMI z-score (β=-0.21, 95%CI: -0.41, -0.02) and child urinary exposure to mono(2-ethylhexyl)phthalate (MEHP) was inversely associated with waist circumference (β=-1.85, 95%CI:-3.36, -0.35) and sum of skinfold thickness (β=-2.08, 95%CI: -3.80, -0.37), after adjusting for confounders.
-We detected significant sex interactions in the child exposure period with BPA, MEHP, MBzP, monoethyl phthalate (MEP), mono(2-ethyl-5-hydroxyhexyl) phthalate (MEHHP), mono(2-ethyl-5-oxohexyl) phthalate (MEOHP), and mono(2-ethyl-5-carboxypentyl) phthalate (MECPP).
-In girls, increasing BPA exposure was positively associated with BMI z-score (β=3.47, 95%CI:-0.05, 6.40) while increasing MEHP was inversely associated with sum of skinfold thickness in boys (β=-2.08, 95%CI: -3.80, -0.37); these results remained in sensitivity analyses after excluding children who had initiated pubertal development (Tanner stage >1 for pubic hair)..
-Conclusion: Our results suggest that associations between urinary BPA and phthalate metabolites differ by timing of exposure, sex, and pubertal status .Additional studies are needed to confirm these findings in a larger population of children undergoing the pubertal transition.
+In the child exposure period, child sex modified the relationships with BPA, MEHP, MBzP, monoethyl phthalate (MEP), mono(2-ethyl-5-hydroxyhexyl) phthalate (MEHHP), mono(2-ethyl-5-oxohexyl) phthalate (MEOHP), and mono(2-ethyl-5-carboxypentyl) phthalate (MECPP).
+In girls, increased BPA exposure was positively associated with BMI z-score (β=3.47, 95%CI:-0.05, 6.40) while increased MEHP was inversely associated with sum of skinfold thickness in boys (β=-2.08, 95%CI: -3.80, -0.37); these results remained in sensitivity analyses after excluding children who had initiated pubertal development (Tanner stage >1 for pubic hair).
+We did not observe relationships between summed phthalate metabolites at any exposure period with outcome measures.
+Conclusion: Our results suggest that associations between urinary BPA and phthalate metabolites with measures of weight status and adiposity differ by timing of exposure, sex, and pubertal status .Additional studies considering the influence of the pubertal transition are needed to confirm these findings in a larger population.

 Key Words: BMI, Adiposity, Bisphenol A, Phthalates, Adolescence